M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Experiments

 \subsection{Unconditional Synthesis}

 We begin by presenting the results of unconditional synthesis of neural materials using \ours.
-Most existing approaches utilize principal component analysis (PCA)~\cite{abdi2010principal, sun2018connecting} and variational autoencoders (VAEs)~\cite{kingma2013auto, gokbudak2023hypernetworks}.
-Accordingly, we developed four generative baselines based on the two methods PCA and VAE.
-Each method was applied to either the AugMERL or NeuMERL datasets, resulting in the following baselines: PCA-A, PCA-N, VAE-A, and VAE-N. For synthesis, PCA-based baselines perform random linear interpolation in the principal space, while VAE-based baselines sample from a standard Gaussian prior.
-Additional background details on these methods can be found in \cref{sec:variational-autoencoder,sec:PCA-Based Baselines} in the supplementary material.
+We compare our approach with the PCA-based method of \citet{NielsenPCA2015} and with the sparse reconstruction model of \citet{gokbudak2023hypernetworks}, which uses a hypernetwork to model measured tabular BRDF data.
+As \citeauthor{gokbudak2023hypernetworks}'s method is not generative, we extend it with a variational autoencoder (VAE) to enable comparison.
+Both methods are applied to the AugMERL (-A) and NeuMERL (-N) datasets, resulting in four baselines: VAE-A, VAE-N, PCA-A, and PCA-N. We also develop another baseline, MERL100, that represents our method trained on the original MERL dataset to demonstrate the effectiveness of our data augmentation.

-\Cref{tbl:gen-eval-metrics-all} provides a detailed comparison of synthesized materials using our proposed metrics, while \cref{fig:uncond-spheres,fig:cool-models,fig:teaser} showcase renderings of these materials across various scenes, from simple spheres to more complex models.
+\Cref{tbl:gen-eval-metrics-all} provides a detailed comparison of baselines with our proposed metrics, while \cref{fig:uncond-spheres,fig:teaser} showcase renderings of these materials across various geometries and scenes.
+To achieve more complex visual effects, our synthesized materials support rendering with bump or normal maps, as well as spatially varying configurations~\cite{Jakob2022DrJit} (additional results in \cref{sec:Further Results}).
 The quantitative and qualitative results indicate that \ours consistently outperforms all baselines across metrics, producing diverse, high-quality, visually appealing, and perceptually realistic renderings.
 This demonstrates the effectiveness of \ours for neural material synthesis.
-Notably, materials synthesized by the PCA- and VAE-based baselines exhibit significant artifacts, likely due to the limitations of these simpler models in capturing the complex distribution of neural materials.
+Notably, materials synthesized by some baselines exhibit significant artifacts, likely due to the limitations of these simpler models in capturing the complex distribution of measured materials.